By Paxtyn Merten

 Basically, we want our relationship with any company that comes into Boston to be a mutual relationship as opposed to a parasitic relationship.

-What do you think the impact of this letter could be?
+Q: What do you think the impact of the letter will be?

 Amazon has an opportunity to be a leader here and I would certainly welcome for them to do so.
 That being said, we are in a polarized moment in our country’s history — not that our country hasn’t always had its problems, but it does seem like we’re living in the end days of the United States right now, and with the current administration companies are free to run wild.
 At a national level, our government is eroding any kind of accountability we have for corporations.
 So I do fear that, in this climate, corporations will feel emboldened to just completely bulldoze over community concerns and literally bulldoze over communities.